 GST is a recent revamp of India’s commercial tax system and it created a uniform tax code for all Indian businesses to make India a more attractive source for manufacturing and exporting electronics.
 The GST is transparent, replacing the previous confused and difficult regional tax system.
 The previous system meant each OEM would have to deal with many levels of the tax code.
 This reform drastically decreased the tax burden on OEMs, who once had to pay separate taxes to distinct governments.

 The Make in India Program began in 2014.
 The program is designed to improve the country’s reputation as a top-tier manufacturing hub.
 New incentives were added in 2016.
 These policy changes promote investment and innovation.
 It also protects intellectual property rights.
 These reforms aim to make India an efficient, globally renowned manufacturing center.
 The program includes deregulation and license removal measures to simplify regulations.
-This will increase the transparency and efficiency for foreign companies considering an investment.
+This will increase the transparency and efficiency of foreign companies considering an investment.
 India’s government also announced government rebates and grants for small-to-medium enterprises (SMEs).
-India will also reward companies which achieve its stringent environmental standards.
+India will also reward companies that achieve its stringent environmental standards.

 The future of American and Chinese economic relations is up in the air, along with the fate of China’s manufacturing sector.
 But, India is moving forward as a global hub of industry.
 It’s unclear whether the U.S. and China will come to an agreement any time soon, if at all.
 While this, along with other factors, has made many OEMs hesitant to invest in China, it has brought India’s attractiveness to the fore.
 All signs point to India becoming the next center for the manufacturing sector.
-OEMs considering potential investments would be wise to take note.
+OEMs considering potential investments would be wise to take note of.

 Backed by 40 Years of Expertise

 We contribute our 40 years of design and manufacturing expertise spanning multiple diverse markets, and we look forward to discussing how we can deliver world-class products for OEMs across the globe.
-We provide high-volume electronic manufacturing, as well as offer product design, repair & rework, fast prototype, and co-creation services (ZAC) to our clients.
+We provide high-volume electronics manufacturing, as well as offer product design, repair & rework, fast prototype, and co-creation services (ZAC) to our clients.
 We understand our home India market, familiar with its vast regulatory and selling environments.
 We foster growth opportunities within India through our strong technology incubation ecosystem.
 We also assist global OEMs seeking to enter the India market by leveraging the local supply chain and favorable operating environments for cost reductions.

 Our flagship Chennai location opened in 2006 and lies within a Special Economic Zone (SEZ) for electronics manufacturing, offering economic incentives for imports and exports.
 This primary facility is within 90 minutes of the Chennai seaport and 20 minutes to the international airport, with additional road and rail, connectivity linking to the rest of India and beyond, as well as infrastructure advantages with faster import and export clearances.
 We also have labor force availability, both technical and manual, to rapidly scale to client demand.